csquare-d/k8s-training/README.md

-# Kubernetes Security Lab
+# Kubernetes Training

-A hands-on lab environment for learning Kubernetes fundamentals and security.
-This repo provides a setup script for a k3s cluster with full network policy support, kubectl exercises for beginners, security-focused labs, and an attack simulation to tie it all together.
+A hands-on lab environment for learning Kubernetes fundamentals and basic security.
+This repo provides a setup script for a k3s cluster with full network policy support, kubectl exercises for beginners, security-focused exercises, and a basic attack simulation.

 ## Overview

-This lab is designed to take you from kubectl basics to Kubernetes security fundamentals, culminating in a hands-on attack scenario where you exploit real misconfigurations.
-Whether you're new to Kubernetes or looking to strengthen your security knowledge, these exercises provide practical experience.

 **What you'll learn:**

 - Essential kubectl commands and workflows